 The physical symptoms of alcohol withdrawal are just part of the detoxification process.
 You may also experience the more emotional side effects of withdrawal.
 Medications, coupled with therapy and counseling sessions, are used to treat anxiety, depression, and potential suicidal ideation.
 One of the main goals of any alcohol detox center is to prevent relapse.
 Group sessions like 12-step groups and individual therapy can serve as continued support through this stage and beyond.

-All you have to do is click here to start your search for alcohol recovery.
+All you have to do is contact us to start your search for alcohol recovery.
 Remember that being honest about your alcohol consumption and the severity of your symptoms is key in getting the right treatment for your condition.
-We have specialists at Granite Mountain Behavioral Healthcare that can talk you or your loved one through this process and get you started on your way to clean living.
-Call us at 1-877-389-0412 or go online to speak with someone today.
+We have specialists at Granite Mountain Behavioral Healthcare that can talk to you or your loved one through this process and get you started on your way to clean living.
+Contact us today to learn more.